News and Reports

 During their marriage, the Pulliams traveled abroad extensively as a husband and wife team.
 They were among the first Americans to visit and write about post-World War II conditions in Europe.
 Over 11 years, Nina Pulliam was published in newspapers throughout North America and her articles were compiled into seven books.

 Nina Pulliam was the founding secretary-treasurer and a director of Central Newspapers Inc., which Mr. Pulliam had established in 1934.
 Upon his death in 1975, she served as president of CNI until 1979 and was publisher of The Arizona Republic and The Phoenix Gazette until 1978.

-She was one of the first women admitted to Sigma Delta Chi, now the Society of Professional Journalists.
+She was a member of the first cohort of women admitted to Sigma Delta Chi, now the Society of Professional Journalists.
 Mrs. Pulliam also loved flying and was the first woman to earn a private pilot’s license in Indiana.
 She was also known for her lifelong love of animals and for her nature conservation efforts.

 Nina Pulliam was a compassionate business and civic leader, devoting many hours to civic, charitable, and community work.
 During her career she shared her financial success and business leadership skills with many charities in Indianapolis and Phoenix.

 The Nina Mason Pulliam Charitable Trust seeks to help people in need, especially women, children and families; to protect animals and nature; and to enrich community life primarily in metropolitan Phoenix and Indianapolis.
 The Trust has awarded more than $305 million in grants and student scholarships since its inception in 1997.